arielf/weight-loss/README.md

 <a href="scores.png" target="_blank"><img src="scores.png" width="900"></a>

+Big disclaimer: please don't read too much into the particulars.
 Working with this particular data set, was pretty challenging, since:

-- The number of original data-points (days) is small
+- The number of original data-points (days) is too small to establish enough significance.
 - Typical daily changes in weight are very small, often ~0.1 lb.
 - My scales are not accurate: you may note that my data has 0.2 pound resolution.
 This is not ideal.
 Getting scales with 0.1 pound resolution is highly recommended.
 - Items that make you lose and gain weight, often appear together on the same line so they cancel each other.
-This confuses the automatic learning process.
+This throws the automatic learning process off-course.

-So I focused mostly on the extremes (start and end) of the list as presented above.
+So I focused mostly on the extremes (start and end) of the list as presented above and just used the hints as general guidance for further study, experimentation, and action.

-Despite the noisy & insufficient data, and the inaccuracies in weighting, the machine-learning experiments made 4 facts very obvious, pretty early:
+Despite the noisy & insufficient data, and the inaccuracies in weighting, the machine-learning experiments made 4 facts obvious, pretty early:

 - Sleeping longer consistently appeared as *the* #1 factor in losing weight.
 - Lack of sleep did the opposite: too little sleep lead to weight gains.
 - Carbs made me gain weight.
 The worst were high-starch and sugary foods.
 - Fatty and oily foods did the opposite: they were positively correlated with weight-loss.

-The 'stayhome' lifestlye, which fell mostly on weekends, is a red-herring, I simply slept longer when I didn't have to commute to work.
+The 'stayhome' lifestlye, which fell mostly on weekends, may have been a red-herring: I slept longer when I didn't have to commute to work, OTOH: my diet on stay-home days may have been different.

 It took me a while to figure out the sleep part. *When we sleep we don't eat*.
 It is that simple.